LydiaBer/pheno_study/analysis/plotting/README.md

 ## How to make plots in paper

+Here we list the figures in the paper and the scripts used to make them.

 * **Figure 2:** 2D cross-section vs kapt vs klam.
 Run the script `hh4b_extract_xsec.py` (ROOT).
 This takes as input the cross-section values stored in the file `xsec_14TeV_hh.txt`.
 * **Figure 3:** Parton-level (LHE) mhh and pT(H) distributions vs klam.
 Run `plot_lhe.py` script (ROOT) in the `lhe` directory to make the plots.
 Ntuples are made by running over the MadGraph LHE files using `lhe_to_ntuples.py`, which can be assisted by using `run_diHiggs.sh`.
 Once these ntuples are made, .
 * **Figure 4:** m(hh) resolution plots truth to reco.
 See `m_hh_resolution` directory.